Menu

 This is an obvious one, but so many of us don’t do it: implement and stick to a good sleep routine.

-We should all aim to get 7-9 hours of sleep a night, getting in to bed by 10 or 11pm to support adrenal health.
-My sleep schedule used to be all over the place and thanks to the adrenal dysfunction, I could be awake until 3am some nights/mornings.
+We can all aim to get 7-9 hours of sleep a night, getting in to bed by 10 or 11pm to support adrenal health.
+My sleep schedule used to be all over the place and thanks to adrenal dysfunction, I could be awake until 3am some nights/mornings.

 I started to limit electronic usage in the evenings, particularly 1-2 hours before bedtime and made sure to leave work at the office.
 I made it my routine to be in bed for between 10 and 11pm every night, in a completely dark room, and after a while, it just seemed to click.